 Countless beef Stroganoffs were served at dinner parties in the 1970s – but did you know that this classic dish was named after Russian nobleman Count Pavel Stroganoff, and invented by his French chef in the 19th century?
 The 1970s version was often made by coating strips of beef in mushroom soup straight from a can and, invariably, the beef was overcooked until chewy.
 However, properly made with good ingredients (and no canned soup!), this dish is still a winner, especially served with buttered tagliatelle or creamy mashed potatoes.

-To serve four, melt a large knob of butter in a frying pan, then cook a finely chopped onion and 9oz (250g) sliced mushrooms over a medium heat until browned.
+To serve four, melt a generous tablespoon of butter in a frying pan, then cook a finely chopped onion and 9oz (250g) sliced mushrooms over a medium heat until browned.
 Remove and set aside, then add 1lb (450g) fillet or sirloin steak strips to the pan and cook for a few minutes.
 Add 4 tbsp brandy or white wine, then cook for a further minute.
 Return the mushrooms and onions to the pan, add 4fl oz (125ml) beef stock and cook until it starts to bubble.
 Stir in 8fl oz (250ml) sour cream, season well and serve piping hot.

 This elegant yet simple dessert was created by world-renowned chef Auguste Escoffier at The Savoy Hotel in 1893 – and it was named after Australian opera star Dame Nellie Melba, who was staying at the hotel while performing at the Royal Opera House.
 It's surprisingly simple to make: poached peaches are covered in a vibrant raspberry sauce, then served with ice cream.
 Peach Melba often featured on restaurant menus in the 1950s and 1960s, when it was mostly made with tinned peaches; however, it's a lovely dessert to make when fresh peaches are in season.
 Poaching peaches intensifies their flavour (and it's also handy if they're a little on the hard side).